Real Property Appraisals: A Primer

 So, what party is responsible for making sure the real estate is worth the amount being paid?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from LHC Appraisals will ensure, you as an interested party, are informed.

 The inspection is where an appraisal starts

 To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
 We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the shape a typical buyer would expect them to be.
 The inspection often includes a sketch of the property, ensuring the square footage is proper and conveying the layout of the property.
 Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-Back at the office, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach